CalGreen Building Code: What is it?

 For starters, here are the basics on what CalGreen is: CalGreen is a more stringent building code that requires, at a minimum, that new buildings and renovations in California meet certain sustainability and ecological standards.
 It means every new building built after January 1, 2011 will need to meet a certain baseline of efficiency and sustainability standards, raising the bar for what is allowable.
 This isn’t just commercial, either – this also applies to all residential building permits as well.
 This new building code will help us reduce our emissions to pre-1990 levels, which will not only increase our air quality, but will cut down on energy consumption, making new buildings more economical for the owners.
 Though it may mean a slightly increased cost in building and design, the long-term benefits of these new “green” buildings will be felt for many years to come.

-Say you’re already pursuing a LEED (Leadership in Energy and Environmental Design) project, which will be completed after January 1, 2011.
+Say you’re already pursuing a LEED (Leadership in Energy and Environmental Design) project.
 You’re in luck – CalGreen and LEED have a good deal of overlap, and it’s possible (even likely) that your LEED project already meets the minimum requirements for CalGreen.
 Of course, because LEED allows you to earn points by focusing on different areas such as sustainable sites, indoor air quality, and innovation in design, it’s possible you may be deficient in one or more areas, and will need to put some time and effort into bolstering that part of your design.

 Whatever the situation, California Living and Energy can help.
 We offer in-person training designed to familiarize you with the new building code and explain what it means in plain English.